“Visit Cape Town and history is never far from your grasp. It lingers in the air, a scent on the breezy, an explanation of circumstance.. ”

 The Belmond Mount Nelson Hotel offers an array of bookable tours such as wine tours, walking tours and sidecar adventures.
 On-site activities such as painting classes, tennis and yoga promise to keep you busy during the day when you are not out and about exploring the vibrancy of the city itself.

-As part of our safari package with Bushtracks, we spent two full days with a personal tour guide.
-One day he took us to see the penguin colony at Boulders Beach, to the Kirstenbosch National Botanical Garden, and up to Table Mountain.
-The next day we had an unforgettable experience wine tasting around Stellenbosch.
+As part of my safari package with Bushtracks, I spent two full days with a personal tour guide.
+One day he took me to see the penguin colony at Boulders Beach, to the Kirstenbosch National Botanical Garden, and up to Table Mountain.
+The next day I had an unforgettable experience wine tasting and exploring the nearby region of Stellenbosch.

-The 5-star hotel indulged us at every turn.
-From the exquisite design to the delectable breakfasts to our incredible room.
-There was not a thing missing during our stay.
+The 5-star hotel indulged me at every turn.
+From the exquisite design to the delectable breakfasts to my incredible room.
+There was not a thing missing during my stay.